apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

 * specify an [icon](http://isis.apache.org/how-tos/how-to-01-070-How-to-specify-the-icon-for-a-domain-entity.html)
 * add the [@Bookmarkable](http://isis.apache.org/reference/recognized-annotations/Bookmarkable.html) annotation
   * confirm is available from bookmark panel (top-left of Wicket UI)

 ## Domain service

-Domain services either act as factories or repositories to entities, or (more generally) can be used to "bridge across" to other domains/bounded contexts.
+Domain services often act as factories or repositories to entities; more generally can be used to "bridge across" to other domains/bounded contexts.
 Most are application-scoped, but they can also be request-scoped if required.

+In the simpleapp archetype the `SimpleObjects` service is a factory/repository for the original `SimpleObject` entity.
+For our app it therefore makes sense to refactor that class into our own first service:

 * rename the `SimpleObjects` class
   * eg rename to `Pets`